 - 1. The Blood Bank should communicate with the patient's caregivers to determine which wristband number is actually on the wristband that the patient is wearing. - 2.
 If the previous wristband number is determined to be incorrect, then any blood products have been selected for the patient under the previous wristband number should be released to available inventory.
 The previous sample should be outdated. - 3.
 If the wristband number on the new sample is determined to be incorrect, then the new sample must be rejected.
 Proceed to the section Sample Rejection. - 4.
-At Royal Oak: if the wristband number recorded on the dispense form was incorrect, document Problems Related to the Blood Product Dispense Form and return form to the floor via the pneumatic tube system. - 5.
+At Royal Oak: If the wristband number recorded on the dispense form was incorrect, document Problems Related to the Blood Product Dispense Form and return form to the floor via the pneumatic tube system. - 5.
 If a patient has been rebanded: - a.
-With the same MRN number and a different wristband number, add the "REBAN" comment to the type and follow the steps in the Triage CDM, Rebanded Patients (new B#, same MRN). - b.
-With a new MRN, refer to the BBCDMs, Changing Demographic Discrepancies in SoftBank and Demog Report Flow, relating to the patient demographic changes. - 6.
+With the same MRN number and a different wristband number, add the "REBAN" comment to the type and follow the steps in the Blood Bank CDM - Rebanded Patients (new B#, same MRN). - With a new MRN, refer to the BBCDMs, Blood Bank CDM Changing Demographic Discrepancies in SoftBank and Blood Bank CDM Demographic Report Workflow, relating to the patient demographic changes. - 6.
 Consider the possibility and if applicable, proceed to the section Wrong Blood in Tube Event (WBIT), below.

-12. Sample Rejection
+L. Sample Rejection

 - 1. Notify the caregivers that the sample has been rejected and request a new sample. - 2.
 Place a new order in Beaker for the caregivers to collect. - 3.
 Document the sample rejection per your sites policy. - 4.
-Process the sample in SoftBank as described in the BBCDM / FNT (File Not Tested) Samples in Soft Bank.
-As indicated in this flow, the rejected sample will be canceled and an order comment will be added, to indicate the reason the sample was rejected.
+Process the sample in SoftBank.
+The rejected sample will be canceled and an order comment will be added, to indicate the reason the sample was rejected.

-13. Wrong Blood in Tube Event (WBIT)
+M. Wrong Blood in Tube Event (WBIT)